Seren-Hughes/boops-and-snoots-rescue/README.md

 ![Toggle Navbar](assets/media/toggle-navbar.PNG)

 ### Footer - Customised Bootstrap Layout with Interactive Links
 For the footer on the Boops & Snoots Rescue website, I designed a layout utilizing Bootstrap's responsive container and grid system that adapts to both large and small screens.
-While the structure is based on Bootstrap, I’ve custom-styled various elements to better align with the site’s branding and user experience.
+While the structure is based on Bootstrap, I’ve customised various elements to better align with the site’s branding and user experience.
 The footer contains essential information such as contact details, social media links, and a disclaimer, ensuring that users can easily access the information they need, regardless of the device they are using.

 Key features include:

-- **Interactive Contact Links:** I’ve linked the made-up address to Google Maps, so when users click on it, it opens Google Maps in a new tab or on mobile devices it opens the app if installed.
-The phone number is also linked, so clicking on it will open Skype (or whatever the default calling app is on the user's device), while the email address is linked to open the default email client, allowing users to easily contact the rescue.
+- **Interactive Contact Links:** The fictional address is linked to Google Maps, so clicking on it opens the map in a new tab (or in the app on mobile devices).
+The phone number is also linked, enabling users to open their default calling app, while the email address launches the default email client for easy communication.
-- **Social Media Links:** Custom icons for the rescue’s social media profiles are included, making it easy for users to stay connected for updates.
+- **Social Media Links:** Custom icons provide quick access to the rescue’s social media pages, allowing users to stay up to date with available pets and fundraising events.
-- **Stylish Text Links:** For visual appeal, I added custom dashed dot links under the text, which is also part of the overall branding style.
+- **Stylish Text Links:** To enhance visual appeal, I have added custom dashed-dot underline styles to text links, reinforcing the overall branding.
 - **Hover Effects:** All links in the footer have a colour change hover effect, ensuring they are easily identifiable as interactive elements.
-- **Override of Default Link Colours:** I’ve overridden the default blue hyperlinks (typically used for text links) to better align with the site’s colour scheme and branding.
-This gives the website a cohesive look and ensures that all interactive links are styled consistently.
+- **Override of Default Link Colours:** I have overridden the default blue hyperlinks to align with the website’s colour scheme and branding.
+This creates a consistent and cohesive look across all pages.
-- **Opening Hours:** The footer includes the made-up opening hours for the rescue centre, providing users with important operational details.
+- **Opening Hours:** The footer includes fictional opening hours for the rescue centre, providing users with operational details at a glance.
 - **Disclaimer:** At the bottom of the footer, I’ve added a disclaimer to clarify that the website is fictional and for educational or portfolio purposes only.

-These features ensure that the footer not only provides essential information but also offers an intuitive, user-friendly experience.
-Whether users are navigating the site on a desktop or mobile device, the footer remains accessible and functional.
+These features ensure that the footer provides essential information while remaining intuitive and user-friendly.
+Whether users are browsing on a desktop or mobile device, the footer remains accessible and functional.

-Below are screenshots showing the full footer layout (for larger screens) and the small-screen footer (for mobile view), demonstrating how the layout adjusts to ensure a seamless user experience.
+Below are screenshots demonstrating the footer layout across different screen sizes:

 <details><summary><em>Click to expand large footer layout</em></summary>